Bidding War: How To Win One In A Real Estate Transaction

 An agent will give you much-needed advice, like whether it’s wise to waive that contingency, and they’ll ensure that the seller and listing agent aren’t taking you for a ride.
 Based on their connections within the industry, they may even be able to find out information about the competition and the offers you’re up against.

-Bidding War FAQs
+House Bidding FAQs

 Bidding wars can certainly be stressful, especially if you don’t have a clear understanding of what you’re getting into.
 Let’s go over some common questions, so you’re prepared for the road ahead.

 Bidding wars come to a halt when the seller accepts an offer.
 Once both the seller and buyer have signed a sales contract, the listing will change from active to pending.
-However, just because a deal is pending doesn’t mean that it will ultimately close.

 Bidding wars can be challenging to navigate, especially if you’re a first-time home buyer.
 It’s vital to do your research so you have a clear understanding of the process, the market and the home you’re interested in purchasing.